caryoscelus/rainynite-studio/README.md

 These instructions assume unix-like environment.

-(currently all instructions for all modules are described here; eventually, it will be split between repos and there will be one central repo with build script(s))

 The build process itself is usual CMake procedure, but there are quite a few dependencies and code is split across repositories.

 Modules: